Queerness, love, and superpowers come together in The Umbrella Academy.

 The Umbrella Academy has been unapologetically queer since its opening episode.
-Klaus, a pansexual and non-binary sibling, falls in love with a soldier called Dave in season one and Vanya has been queer coded in her portrayal by Ellen Page, baggy clothing, and, in the final episode, white power suit.
+Klaus, a pansexual and non-binary sibling, falls in love with a soldier called Dave in season one and Vanya has been queer coded in her portrayal by Eliot Page, baggy clothing, and, in the final episode, white power suit.

 In season one, Vanya dates Leonard Peabody, a manipulative individual only using her for her powers.
 Despite her queerness being readable to the audience, she stays with Leonard, believing he will help her to use her newfound powers, achieve her goals of holding first chair, and, ultimately, bring her the validation and love she didn’t receive as a child.

 In stark contrast, season two sees Vanya heal, in part through meeting Sissy Cooper, a Dallas housewife who takes her in.
 And it’s in this season that Vanya’s queer coding becomes unabashed, completely shameless LGBTQ+ joy.

 In this season Vanya’s queer coding becomes unabashed, completely shameless LGBTQ+ joy.

 In the first episode of season two, Vanya and Sissy share a glass of wine in the ranch’s barn, away from the farmhouse, where Sissy’s husband Carl and son Harlan are.
 The two women wear pyjamas and grin at each other as they reveal the secrets they’ve long kept to themselves.

 Sissy admits she has plans to run away.